- KI Grants and Fellowships

-Sara Sievers is the associate dean of policy and practice at the University of Notre Dame’s new Keough School of Global Affairs.
+Sara Sievers is an associate professor of the practice in the Keough School of Global Affairs, where she was previously the associate dean of policy and practice.
 Formerly senior director at Columbia University’s Earth Institute, she has extensive experience in advocacy, policy, and governance issues pertaining to development.
 Most recently, she advised the government of Nigeria on implementing the Millennium Development Goals.
-Sievers has led global health and advocacy efforts at the Bill and Melinda Gates Foundation, served in the Foreign Service, and was founding executive director of Harvard University’s Center for Global Development and the Earth Institute’s Center for Globalization and Development.
+Sievers has led global health and advocacy efforts at the Bill and Melinda Gates Foundation, served in the Foreign Service and was founding executive director of Harvard University’s Center for Global Development and the Earth Institute’s Center for Globalization and Development.
 She holds an MBA from the Massachusetts Institute of Technology.

 Advocacy, policy, and governance issues pertaining to development

 International Development Studies minor Annelise Gill-Wiehl, who has developed a program to introduce gas stoves in Tanzania, has been named salutatorian of the University of Notre Dame’s 2019 graduating class.

 Undergrad Fights the ‘Smoking of the Developing World,’ One Charcoal Stove At a Time

 A Kellogg International Scholar and International Development Studies minor started a pilot program that distributes gas stoves in Tanzania and teaches villagers how to use them.